instituutnederlandsetaal/BlackLab/site/docs/development/070_changelog.md

 Too much to list, but most importantly:
 - `Hits` is now called `HitsResults` and represents all information needed to write a BLS response.
 The new `Hits` interface represents only a list of hits.
 - removed excessive use of generics in the `Results` and related class hierarchies.
+- BLS CSV export response code was refactored to eliminate duplicate code.
+- File processing was refactored to separate finding the files (file iteration) from how they are processed.

 ### Removed